 Chicago Lights purchased a greenhouse for the Urban Farm program in 2012.
-The greenhouse is currently located at property owned by the Church on Chicago Avenue; however, it is moveable and can be relocated to another location.
-The total cost of the greenhouse was \$79,448, and depreciation expense for the year ended December 31, 2012 was \$1,324, based on a depreciable life of ten years.
+The greenhouse is currently located at property leased (previously owned) by the Church in Chicago on Chicago Avenue; however, it is moveable and can be relocated to another location.
+Cost and accumulated depreciation at December 31, 2013 and 2012 are: